 In May of 2017, 2,400 immigrant children were being held in detention.
-If someone wanted to sponsor a child and get them out of the detention centers, it was much easier than it is today.
+If someone wanted to sponsor a child and get them out of the attention centers, it was much easier than it is today.
 Now, new policies make the child-sponsoring process more difficult, lengthy, and intimidating for immigrant families who would otherwise come forward.

 Monthly releases of the migrant children have decreased by two-thirds.
 In June, the Trump administration put into place new policies that required sponsors of children to submit finger prints and announced that they could turn over information to immigration authorities.

 As a result, according to CNN, daily discharge rate for unaccompanied immigrant children is down to 0.6 per hundred, from 2.0 per hundred in 2017:

 “With a population of 12,800 children, over a 30-day month that would translate to only 2,304 released, vs. 7,680 at the old rate.
 That means more than 5,000 more children kept in custody per month.”